Do I need special underlay for underfloor heating?

 Why should I put laminate flooring over my underfloor heating?

-• Heat from the underfloor system needs to be spread evenly with no hotspots that could cause conduction or quality issues.
+- Heat from the underfloor system needs to be spread evenly with no hot spots that could cause conduction or quality issues.

 • The laminate must be laid as close as possible to the subfloor.
 If there are gaps between the layers, the flooring may suffer from drying out.
+This means a thin underlay like one of those mentioned above is essential.

 • The room should be kept at a humidity of around 60% during and after installation.